mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 and other frontend libraries. *Modular design* and well-defined interfaces allow developers to easily swap TangoJS modules, e.g. the backend module.

-TODO: jakie rozwiazania sie sprawdzily, jakie nie, itp

-TangoJS framework was designed to facilitate the creation of web-based client applications for Tango Control System.
 In this paper we showed how TangoJS can be used to build a dynamic control panel, the TangoJS Panel application.
 It is a fully functional synoptic panel suitable for visualization of devices of any kind.
-This application allows users and developers new to the TangoJS immediately try the framework.
+This application allows users and developers new to the TangoJS to immediately try the framework.

+TangoJS was designed to be as accessible as possible and not to depend on any particular framework.
+While this approach is preferable for libraries, as they target a wide audience, it may not be the best solution in case of GUI applications.

+TangoJS Panel development process shown that using a framework for application development helps to keep the code maintainable and facilitates the implementation process.

 Although the Preact framework was used during this case study, TangoJS can be easily integrated with any other frontend framework.
 TangoJS does not enforce